Conditions of Carriage

 You may not break your journey when travelling on a single or return fare unless local publicity specifically advises that this is possible.

 For some journeys, you may buy a return ticket which is usually cheaper than two single tickets.
-Return tickets are usually valid only on the day of purchase, unless clearly advertised otherwise, and sometimes have time restrictions as to their validity.
+Return tickets are valid only on the day of purchase.

 It is your responsibility to check the validity conditions of a return ticket.
 Return tickets should be purchased from the driver of the bus on the outward journey and presented to the driver of the bus on the return journey for validation.
 They are valid for one single journey in each direction.